 After you set the type to Incident, a second menu appears that lets you link the incident to a problem ticket.

-Make sure to click Update to save the changes to the ticket.
+Make sure to click Submit to update and save the changes to the ticket.

-The problem ticket has a link to a view of linked tickets so you can review the incident reports.
+- Return to the problem ticket to view the linked tickets and review the incident

-Tip: Use dynamic content placeholders to personalize the comment for wide distribution.
-Example:
+You may want to use placeholders to personalize the comment for wide distribution.
+For example:

 Related topics